domsldick/ImplementingProperties/README.md

 <p><h3> <strong> 2.8) The Typed Relationship</strong> </h3><p>

 <p>The named examples of dynamic properties above had the focus on Single-valued associations for each key.
 But there are also the possiblities of implementing Multi-Valued associations.
 One Possibility to fix this is the Typed Relationship.
 The client creates a relationship object for each link between the two objects and gives the relationship object a type object to indicate the meaning of the relationship itself.
 The type object is the name of the multi-valued property.
-The code below shows a possible implementation of a Typed Relationship.<p>
+The code below shows a possible implementation of a Typed Relationship, where a Player has more then one relationship with some different skills.<p>

 ```java
 clas Skill {